 New Relic includes optional settings so that you can configure the agent to communicate through a proxy.
 To define proxy settings, see the configuration documentation for infrastructure monitoring.

 The agent periodically sends JSON-formatted data describing compute metrics, events, and your inventory configuration to the infrastructure endpoint at New Relic.
-These communications are associated with the agent using the
+These communications are associated with the agent using the generated for your account.
+Once New Relic receives data from any external agent, it will display the new metrics, events, or configuration data in the infrastructure monitoring UI.

 The agent handles two different sources of commands,